30 CEU Credits for Registered Dietitian-Nutritionists

 About Layne Lieberman:

-Layne Lieberman, MS, RD, CDN, is an award winning registered dietitian/culinary nutritionist, author, journalist and innovator in the food and health industries.
+Layne Lieberman, MS, RD, LDN, is an award winning registered dietitian/culinary nutritionist, author, and innovator in the food and health industries.
 With a lifelong passion for wholesome food and better health and wellbeing, Layne helps consumers achieve a healthy balance in diet and lifestyle.

 In the restaurant field, she has teamed with a number of high-profile chefs to create and market healthy menus and provide recipes and nutritional analysis.